Natalie Wood: Brainstorm

-At the time of her death, Wood was filming the $15-million science fiction film Brainstorm (1983), starring Christopher Walken and directed by Douglas Trumbull.
+At the time of her death, Wood was filming the science fiction film Brainstorm (1983), starring Christopher Walken, and directed by Douglas Trumbull.
 The ending of Brainstorm had to be re-written and Wood's character written out of at least three scenes, while a stand-in and sound-alikes were used to replace Wood for some of her crucial shots.
-By this time, Wood had already completed all of her major scenes, and Trumbull completed the film by rewriting the script and using Natalie Wood's sister, Lana Wood, for Natalie Wood's few remaining scenes.
+By this time, Wood had already completed all of her major scenes, and Trumbull completed the film by rewriting the script and using Wood's sister Lana for her few remaining scenes.
 The film was released posthumously on September 30, 1983, and was dedicated to Wood in the closing credits.

 She was scheduled to make her stage debut on February 12, 1982, in Anastasia at Ahmanson Theatre with Wendy Hiller.
 Wood had also purchased film rights to the Barbara Wersba book, Country of the Heart, and was planning to star with Timothy Hutton in the drama about the professional-romantic relationship between a tough-minded poet and her much younger student.
-The material was eventually adapted into a 1990 television film starring Jane Seymour.
+The material was later adapted into a 1990 television film starring Jane Seymour.
 She expected to follow her performance as Anastasia on the stage with a starring stint in a film adaptation of the work.

 Wood appeared in 56 films for cinema and television.
 In one of her last interviews before her death, she was defined as "our sexual conscience on the silver screen."
 Following her death, Time magazine noted that although critical praise for Wood had been sparse throughout her career, "she always had work."